guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 ```

 Note how **we focus on the "WHAT":** `StorePickupTaskFailed`, `CreateDropOffTaskFailed`, `StoreDropOffTaskFailed`.
-We (and you shouldn't either) don't care whether the function failed because of bad `json` syntax, or their API replied with 400, or the database was unavailable at the moment, or an invalid foreign key issue happened. **All this information will be contained and logged in the strack trace already!**
+We (and you shouldn't either) don't care whether the function failed because of bad `JSON` syntax, or their API replied with 400, or the database was unavailable at the moment, or an invalid foreign key issue happened. **All this information will be contained and logged in the stack trace already!**

 Instead, my code must REACT to WHAT happens:

-- If I can't save the pick up task in my database (for any reason), I need to send a `DELETE` request to remove it from the third-party (otherwise they have a task that our microservice doesn't know about);
+- If I can't save the pickup task in my database (for any reason), I need to send a `DELETE` request to remove it from the third-party (otherwise they have a task that our microservice doesn't know about);
 - If I can't create the drop off task on their API (for any reason), I need to repeat the same flow above;
 - If I can't save the drop off task in my database (for any reason), I need to repeat the same flow above + send another `DELETE` request to remove the drop off as well;

-For all the cases we `raise` again because this service layer is not responsible for logging, alarming, or presenting the user a better UI, it's just responsible for mitigating risks to the operation (e.g. Prevent couriers from picking an order without a drop off, or trigerring events we're never able to forward to the end user like: "the courier is on its way to deliver your order").
+For all the cases we `raise` again because this service layer is not responsible for logging, alarming, or presenting the user a better UI, it's just responsible for mitigating risks to the operation (e.g. Prevent couriers from picking an order without a drop-off, or triggering events we're never able to forward to the end-user like: "the courier is on its way to deliver your order").

 It would be hard and probably useless to have very specific exceptions (precision):